ualbertalib/metadata/metadata_archiving/Avalon_test_objects/README.md

-This sample collections of A_V objects in Avalon 6 @:
+This is a sample of A_V objects in Avalon 6 @:

 http://206.167.181.124